Akil Baddoo Player Props: Tigers vs. Phillies

 Akil Baddoo At The Plate

-- Baddoo is batting .250 with seven doubles, three home runs and 22 walks.
+- Baddoo has seven doubles, three home runs and 22 walks while hitting .244.

-- Baddoo has picked up a hit in 24 of 45 games this season, with multiple hits eight times.
+- In 52.2% of his games this season (24 of 46), Baddoo has picked up at least one hit, and in eight of those games (17.4%) he recorded more than one.

-- Looking at the 45 games he has played this season, he's homered in three of them (6.7%), and in 1.9% of his trips to the dish.
+- In three games this season, he has hit a home run (6.5%, and 1.9% of his trips to the plate).

-- In 10 games this season (22.2%), Baddoo has picked up an RBI, including two games with multiple runs batted in.
+- Baddoo has driven in a run in 10 games this year (21.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.